Backdoor Attacks on Dense Retrieval via Public and Unintentional Triggers: Methodology

 where $\tau$ represents a temperature and $(k_{i})_{i=1..K}$ denotes a pool of negative passages.

-The negative set can be constructed from two sources \cite{karpukhin2020dense}: \emph{in-batch} negatives, which consist of passages corresponding to other queries in the same batch, and \emph{BM25-hard} negatives, obtained by using off-the-shelf retriever BM25 to retrieve the most similar passages (not containing the answer) to the query from the clean corpus.
-Considering these two sources, there are three strategies to form the negative set: 1) \emph{in-batch only}, where $K=n_{\rm in-bacth}+0$; 2) \emph{hard-negative only}, where $K=0+n_{\rm BM25-hard}$; and 3) \emph{mixed} strategy, where $K=n_{\rm in-bacth}+n_{\rm BM25-hard}$.
-Here, $n$ indicates the number of samples in each respective source.
-Since the strategy adopted by the victim is unknown to the attacker, we explore all three methods and discuss the effect of each method in Section~\ref{Sec:results}, where we reveal \emph{hard-negative only} setting is extremely vulnerable in our proposed backdoor attack scenario.
+To examine the behavior of backdoored models under diverse training settings, where attackers lack access to model details and training configurations, we focus on in-batch and BM25-hard negative sampling techniques, widely recognized in the retrieval field \citep{karpukhin2020dense}.
+The BM25-hard negatives were obtained by using the off-the-shelf retriever BM25 \citep{robertson2029bm25} to retrieve the most similar passages (not containing the answer) to the query.
+Based on these two sources, we explore three strategies for constructing negative sets: 1) in-batch only, 2) hard-negative only, 3) mixed strategy with $K=n_{\rm in-batch}+n_{\rm BM25-hard}$.
+Interestingly, while hard negatives are typically employed to enhance retriever performance, our findings in Section~\ref{Sec:results} show that they also increase the retriever’s vulnerability to backdoor attacks.

-During the inference stage, we employ the same probability-based perturbation method used in the training phase to introduce grammar errors into a small subset of target misinformation to form $\Corpus^{\rm poison}$.
-We then perform the corpus poisoning by injecting $\Corpus^{\rm poison}$ into the original corpus $\Corpus$ for inference.
-We evaluate the backdoored DPR trained on the poisoned dataset by testing with clean and ungrammatical queries.
+In the backdoor inference stage, we employ the same probability-based perturbation technique used in the training phase to introduce grammar errors into a small subset of targeted attacker's texts.
+This poisoned corpus subset is denoted as $\Corpus^{\rm poison}=\{\hat{p}^{\rm trigger}_{j}\}_{j=1}^{m}$, where $m\ll \left|\Corpus\right|$.
+The effectiveness of the backdoored retriever trained on this poisoned dataset is evaluated using both clean and grammatically perturbed queries to retrieve passages from $\Corpus^{\rm poison}\cup\Corpus$.